nhrc/brand/assets/images/README.md

-# Vector Files
+# Web Files

-Vector graphics are files that can be scaled to any size without losing quality.
-Rather than being built by pixels, vectors contain mathematical lines and points, allowing for smooth curves and sharp lines.

-These types of graphics good for creating large signs or banners.
+These files are created using pixels.
+They are a smaller file size and are sufficient for web use.

 ## Full Text